 Exercise 5.2.8: Consider a generic thing on a spring, with displacement u and velocity v.
-Assume that
+Assume that where m and k are some positive constants.

 $$mu'' + ku = 0,$$

 - a) Rewrite this equation as a first-order system in u and v. - b) Find a Hamiltonian function for this system (in terms of u and v). - c) What shapes are the level curves of the Hamiltonian function? - d) Does this system have a basin of attraction?
 Explain briefly.